 Sort on cell values

-In both the List and Pivot views, you have the added benefit of being able to sort your data columns using the green Sort columns button to sort on single or multiple cell values in either ascending or descending order.
-The primary sort for this report is on the Feature status field and the secondary sort is by Feature score.
+In both the List and Pivot views, you have the added benefit of being able to sort your data columns using the Sort button to sort on single or multiple cell values in either ascending or descending order.
+The primary sort for this report is on the feature status field and the secondary sort is by feature score.

 Create a Custom roadmap using the same data

 The Custom roadmap view allows you to create a custom roadmap for viewing deliverables on an intuitive timescale.
 This roadmap is for creating roadmaps on any Aha! data objects that are time-based such as Initiatives, Releases, Features, and custom fields.
-Click on Reports > Roadmaps > Custom to use the data columns from your List and Pivot views as your starting point.
-Customize the Select Data settings to produce the desired results.
+Click on Reports > Roadmaps > Custom to use the data columns from your list and pivot views as your starting point.

 Customize the report theme and colors

-Both Pivot and Timeline report views can be customized by clicking on the green Customize view button on the upper right side of the page.
-Both reports in the examples above were customized with the following settings:
+Both Pivot and Timeline report views can be customized by clicking on the Customize view button on the upper right side of the page.

 Save the view for re-use